-This duality can be most simply illustrated using a set function $f: X \to Y$ .
-The image f(X) is a subset of the codomain Y and the inverse-image or coimage f(X) is a partition on the domain X-where a partition $\pi = \{B_1, ..., B_I\}$ on a set U is a set of subsets or blocks $B_i$ that are mutually disjoint and jointly exhaustive $(\cup_i B_i = U)$ .
-But the duality runs deeper than between subsets and partitions.
-The dual to the notion of an "element" (an 'it') of a subset is the notion of a "distinction" (a 'dit') of a partition, where $(u, u') \in U \times U$ is a distinction or dit of $\pi$ if the two elements are in different blocks.
-Let dit $(\pi) \subseteq U \times U$ be the set of distinctions or ditset of $\pi$ .
-Similarly an indistinction or indit of $\pi$ is a pair $(u, u') \in U \times U$ in the same block of $\pi$ .
-Let indit $(\pi) \subseteq U \times U$ be the set of indistinctions or inditset of $\pi$ .
-Then indit $(\pi)$ is the equivalence relation associated with $\pi$ and dit $(\pi) = U \times U$ - indit $(\pi)$ is the complementary binary relation that might be called a partition relation or an apartness relation.
+The foundations for classical and quantum logical information theory are built on the logic of partitions ([2,5]), which is dual (in the category-theoretic sense) to the usual Boolean logic of subsets.
+This duality can be most simply illustrated using a set function $f : X \to Y$.
+The image f(X) is a subset of the codomain Y and the inverse-image or coimage $f^{-1}(Y)$ is a partition on the domain X, where a partition $\pi = \{B_1, \ldots, B_I\}$ on a set U is a set of subsets or blocks B_i that are mutually disjoint and jointly exhaustive ($\cup_i B_i = U$) In category theory, the duality between subobject-type constructions (e.g., limits) and quotient-object-type constructions (e.g., colimits) is often indicated by adding the prefix "co-" to the latter.
+Hence, the usual Boolean logic of "images" has the dual logic of "coimages".
+However, the duality runs deeper than between subsets and partitions.
+The dual to the notion of an "element" (an "it") of a subset is the notion of a "distinction" (a "dit") of a partition, where $(u, u') \in U \times U$ is a distinction or dit of π if the two elements are in different blocks.
+Let dit $(\pi) \subseteq U \times U$ be the set of distinctions or ditset of π .
+Similarly an indistinction or indit of π is a pair $(u, u') \in U \times U$ in the same block of π .
+Let indit $(\pi) \subseteq U \times U$ be the set of indistinctions or inditset of π .
+Then, indit (π) is the equivalence relation associated with π , and dit $(\pi) = U \times U$ - indit (π) is the complementary binary relation that might be called apartition relation or an a partness relation.
 The notions of a distinction and indistinction of a partition are illustrated in Figure 1.

-Figure 1: Distinctions and indistinctions of a partition.
+Figure 1.
+Distinctions and indistinctions of a partition.